WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-01-waiting-time-paradox.markdown

 | Naive guess | 10 | 10 | 5 | 5 | 30 |
 | Simulated | 9.97 | 20.05 | 9.99 | 10.06 | 30.00 |

-<center>Table 1: Naive guesses vs. simulation</center>
+<center>Table 1: Disagreement between naive guesses and simulation</center>
 <br>

 ### An intuitive explanation

-Clearly the first error in our naive reasoning was in calculating $\E[I]$.
+The first error in our naive reasoning was in calculating $\E[I]$.
 While it is true that $I$ is an interarrival time
 (it is equal to $Z_N$),